acmcsufoss/acm-server/README.md

 ![Deployment status badge](https://github.com/diamondburned/acm-aws/actions/workflows/deploy.yml/badge.svg?branch=main)

-acm-aws contains the Terraform deployment files for acmCSUF.
+acm-aws contains the Terraform deployment files for ACM at CSUF.
 It uses Terraform and Nix to orchestrate cloud servers.

 ## What is?